Recombinant Proteins

 Haptoglobin Human Recombinant

-Haptoglobin Human Recombinant produced in E.Coli is a single, non-glycosylated, polypeptide chain containing fusion protein with His tag and having a total Mw of 33 kDa (4 kDa His-tag).
+Recombinant Human Haptoglobin, produced in E.Coli, is a single, non-glycosylated polypeptide chain.
+It includes a His tag fused to the protein, resulting in a total molecular weight of 33 kDa (including a 4 kDa His-tag).

 Shipped with Ice Packs